popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 Find out what motor mount pattern you need.
 There are some patterns in the directory with windscreen wiper motor documentation.
 The motor should be placed such that the heaviest part is in the middle of the bellows system, probably pointing towards the bellows.
 This may mean you have to rotate the pattern to accomplish this.

-Saw/create a board of MDF or multilayer wood, size 240x100 mm.
+Saw/create a board of MDF or multilayer wood or acrylic, size 240x100 mm.

 Drill holes to mount the board onto the 40 mm blocks that will go onto the 10 mm tube/rod.
 These holes have to be at the corners, as in below picture.
 It is important that the distance between them is **200 mm exactly**.
 In the other direction, fit the distance from the ends so that things fit nicely onto the 40 mm blocks, this is less critical.
 For a 20 mm thickness beam, this would mean 10 mm distance from the edge.
 Make the holes 1 to 1.5 mm larger than needed, so the screw can be moved in the hole, to make things fit well.
 Don’t use countersink screws here for this reason.